Global canopy height regression and uncertainty estimation from GEDI LIDAR waveforms with deep ensembles: Method

 \subsection{Evaluation of the predictive uncertainty calibration}

-Beside precision-recall curves, calibration plots are a common strategy for analyzing the estimated predictive uncertainty ~\citep{guo2017calibration}.
+The predictive uncertainty can be used to rank the predictions of individual samples.
+A standard tool for the evaluation of ranked retrieval results are precision-recall curves \citep{schutze2008introduction}.
+Beside precision-recall curves, calibration plots are a common strategy for analyzing the estimated predictive uncertainty~\citep{guo2017calibration}.
 The estimated predictive standard deviation is plotted against the empirical error by marginalizing over subsets of samples.
 The closer the resulting line in the diagram follows the diagonal, the better is the calibration of the uncertainties.
-Specifically, for regression tasks with continuous output values (like our canopy height) we expect the predictive standard deviation to follow the RMSE.
+Specifically, for regression tasks with continuous output values (like our canopy height) we expect the predictive standard deviation to follow the RMSE~\citep{laves2020well}.
 In order to get robust, statistically meaningful empirical errors, we must group the test samples.
 We do this by binning the samples into 1~m intervals based on their predictive standard deviation.
 For all bins with \textgreater200 samples the average predictive STD is plotted against the RMSE (Fig.~\ref{fig:uncertainty_vs_error}b).